-Although the proposal requires discretion with respect to the proposed street setback, lot boundary setback and visitor parking requirements, these variations when coupled with the modifications as outlined in the recommended conditions are considered to meet the design principles of the R-Codes and the City's Built Form Policy in each instance and will not adversely impact the adjoining properties.
+Although the proposal requires discretion with respect to the proposed lot boundary setback and visitor parking requirements, these variations are considered to meet the design principles of the R-Codes in each instance and will not adversely impact the adjoining properties.

 The proposal is considered appropriate and consistent with the existing surrounding land uses and developments in progress within the locality.
+The amended plans and additional information and justification provided by the applicant are considered to address the concerns identified in Council's refusal.
 Given the above, the proposal is recommended for approval subject to conditions.

-9.2 NORTH PERTH TOWN CENTRE PUBLIC OPEN SPACE
+5.2 NORTH PERTH TOWN CENTRE PUBLIC OPEN SPACE